frederic-perez/AmE-dictionary/data/dictionary.md

 __snarl<sup>1</sup>__ _n_ :four: __1__ An act or sound of snarling. _The cat drew its mouth back in a snarl._ :es: gruñido __2__ A tangled mass, as of hair or yarn. __3__ A confused, complicated, or tangled situation: _a traffic snarl._
 __snarl<sup>2</sup>__ _v_ :nine::m: (snarled, snarling) (of an animal such as a dog) Make an aggressive growl with bared teeth. _Snarling Dobermans._ _Syn_ growl, gnash one’s teeth _The wolves are snarling._ :es: gruñir
 __snarling__ _n_
-__snatch the pebble__ _v idiom_ :dart: To fully grasp the meaning of a concept or developed a skill to a high degree of proficiency, often that rivals some specific expert. _OH from a student: “it’s like the code is in a perpetual state of waiting to be refactored.”
-You have snatched the pebble from my hand._
 __snatch__ _v_ :three::hammer: (snatched)
 __snazzy__ _adj informal_ :two: Stylish and attractive. _Snazzy little silk dresses._
 __sneaker__ _n_ _Sneaker companies._